Summit County, Colorado · 9,600 ft

 Breckenridge, Colorado

-Ski mountain, Main Street, and high-country weekends
+Ski peaks, Main Street glow, and high-country weekends

 Breckenridge Mountain — By the Numbers